php-fig/fig-standards/proposed/psr-4-autoloader/psr-4-autoloader.md

 - **resource path**: A base path representing the location of a resource, for example, `/path/to/acme-log/src/Writer/FileWriter.php`.

-- **conforming autoloader**: PHP autoloader code that implements follows these definitions and attempts to include the correct _resource path_ based on a valid _qualified class name_.
+- **conforming autoloader**: A PHP SPL autoloader that implements the definitions contained within this standards recommendation.

 ## 3. Specification